 The tax tail should not wag the investment dog.
 The investment strategy and asset allocation approach come first.
 But once that is in place, it can be beneficial to apply asset location as a follow-on strategy that considers the benefits of placing less tax-favored investments under tax-deferred or tax-free registrations in order to increase after-tax returns.
 This strategy could be particularly effective with respect to income producing investments, once you consider the range of tax treatments.

 For example, take municipal security interest, which was left unchanged by the American Taxpayer Relief Act of 2012 and, therefore, generally continues to be federally tax-exempt.
-The tax-exempt interest neither counts under modified adjusted gross income nor does it count under net investment income — two of the components investors use under the new 3.8% tax regime to determine their exposure.
+The tax-exempt interest neither counts under modified adjusted gross income nor does it count under net investment income — two of the components investors use under the 3.8% net investment income tax regime to determine their exposure.

 Or consider the income from dividend-paying stocks, which often qualifies for qualified dividend treatment.
 Qualified dividends are taxed at the corresponding general long-term capital gains rate that would apply to the realization of long-term capital gains on the sale of the security.
-For investors over the 15% income tax bracket, but below the 39.6% bracket, the long-term capital gains rate is 15% with taxable income.
-For those investors with taxable income in the 39.6% income tax bracket, the long-term capital gains rate is 20%.
+For gains otherwise taxed over the 15% income tax bracket, but below the 39.6% bracket, the long-term capital gains rate is 15%.
+For gains otherwise taxed in the 39.6% income tax bracket, the long-term capital gains rate is 20%.
 Long-term capital gains and qualified dividends are not the least tax-sensitive gains income, but they aren’t the most tax-sensitive either.

 In addition, investments held in taxable accounts could face the additional tax burden of the 3.8% net investment income tax.